0xbhvn/crashed-backend/docs/railway_deployment.md

 # Railway Deployment Guide

-This guide explains how to deploy the BC Game Crash Monitor application to Railway with a PostgreSQL database.
+This guide explains how to deploy the Crash Monitor application to Railway with a PostgreSQL database.

 ## Prerequisites